czue/pegasus-docs/configuration.md

 }
 ```

+See the [project metadata documentation](./page-metadata.md) for more information about how this is used.

 ## Absolute URLs

 In most of Django/Pegasus, URLs are *relative*, represented as paths like `/account/login/` and so forth.